Written By

 Timeline of Hair Straightening

 The history of hair straightening is long and complex.
-From the groundbreaking study linking chemical hair straighteners to uterine cancer in Black women to the earliest days of hair straightening, the techniques, products and styles used to modify hair have evolved over time.
+From the groundbreaking study linking chemical hair straighteners to uterine cancer in Black women to the early days of hair straightening, the techniques, products and styles have evolved.

 • 2022

-NIH study links chemical hair straighteners to uterine cancer, and women begin filing lawsuits against hair straightener manufacturers.
+The National Institutes of Environmental Health Sciences links chemical hair straighteners to uterine cancer.
+Women begin filing lawsuits against hair straightener manufacturers.

 • 1990